The true value of stock in a high-growth company like Wise

-In 2019, Sam vested 50% of their stock options when there was a secondary sale.
-They sold 20% of their available stock options in the secondary sale.
+In 2021, Sam vested 50% of their stock options and decided to exercise and sell 20% of these.
 They’d vested 250 stock options at the time so they sold 50 shares.

-In 2019 each share was worth £70 – they’d more than doubled in value in 2 years!
+In 2021 each share was worth £70 – they’d more than doubled in value!
 This meant that when Sam sold their 50 stock options, they received c. £3,500 (before tax and other costs).

 *The total amount is without tax — taxes will always depend on the country the employee is located in.